melgazar9/ds-mono-repo/projects/financial_elt/README.md

   - `config.ini` has configurations for each project such as scheduling parameters
   - `routes.py` contains all routes for each sub-app.
   - `.env` contains credentials and secret information.
 See `.env_example` for an example.
-- The `dbt` directory handles all transformations after the data has been populated in the dwh using the dbt tool
+- The `dbt` directory handles all transformations after the data has been populated in the dwh using the dbt tool.
 - The `financials` directory handles yfinance financials (e.g earnings, quarterly reports, expenses, etc...).
-- The `stock_prices` directory handles yfinance stock price ETL
+- The `stock_prices` directory handles yfinance stock price ETL.
-  - Load stock prices into a pandas dataframe
+  - Load stock prices into a pandas dataframe.
   - Apply minor transformations such as:
     - Add yahoo_ticker column
     - Handle UTC timestamp and tz-aware timestamp columns